João Maurício Adeodato: Life and career

 In 2011 he passed the examination for the title of senior lecturer (Livre-docente) in philosophy of law at the University of São Paulo, with his thesis titled "A Theory of Legal Norms and Subjective Rights in a Rhetorical Philosophy of Legal Dogmatics".

-Adeodato has served as a visiting professor at numerous international institutions, including the Universities of Göttingen (1991, 2000, 2015, and 2019), Freiburg im Breisgau (1995), Frankfurt am Main (1995, 2011, and 2015), Duquesne University in Pittsburgh (1999), Coimbra (2000), Pablo de Olavide in Seville (2000), Augsburg (2000), Kiel (2000, 2018, 2023, and 2024), Lecce (2004), the National University of Comahue in Bariloche (2006 and 2013), Patras, Greece (2006), Los Andes and Catholic University in Chile (2008), Bielefeld (2009), Buenos Aires (2011), Lisbon (2012, 2014), Minho (2014), Salzburg (2012, 2014, 2015, and 2019), and the Instituto Tecnológico Autónomo de México (2012).
+Adeodato served as a visiting professor at numerous international institutions, including the Universities of Göttingen (1991, 2000, 2015, and 2019), Freiburg im Breisgau (1995), Frankfurt am Main (1995, 2011, and 2015), Duquesne University in Pittsburgh (1999), Coimbra (2000), Pablo de Olavide in Seville (2000), Augsburg (2000), Kiel (2000, 2018, 2023, and 2024), Lecce (2004), the National University of Comahue in Bariloche (2006 and 2013), Patras, Greece (2006), Los Andes and Catholic University in Chile (2008), Bielefeld (2009), Buenos Aires (2011), Lisbon (2012, 2014), Minho (2014), Salzburg (2012, 2014, 2015, and 2019), and the Instituto Tecnológico Autónomo de México (2012).
 After retiring from the Federal University of Pernambuco, he continued his teaching and academic roles at other institutions.
-He is currently a Permanent Professor at the Law School of Vitória and at the Nove de Julho University, as well as a Collaborating Professor at the São Paulo School of Law (EPD) and in the LL.M. program in Legal Theory at the University of Frankfurt.
+He was a Permanent Professor at the Law School of Vitória and at the Nove de Julho University, as well as a Collaborating Professor at the São Paulo School of Law (EPD) and in the LL.M. program in Legal Theory at the University of Frankfurt.

+Adeodato died on May 19, 2026, at the age of 70.

 Adeodato's thought

 Legal thought: realist rhetoric of law

 Adeodato's realist rhetoric stands in opposition to dominant theses in contemporary Western culture regarding rhetoric and law.
 He revisits discussions from the sophists, Aristotle, and later thinkers such as the Hellenistic skeptic philosopher Sextus Empiricus, whose works are often titled "Against" (adversus).
 Inspired by this philosopher, he labels his main theses "Against Ontological Philosophers", "Against Aristotelian Rhetoricians" and "Against Ontological Philosophers and Aristotelian Rhetoricians".

-Adeodato argues that reality is created, constituted, and shaped by the prevailing narrative, which he refers to as material rhetoric.
+He argued that reality is created, constituted, and shaped by the prevailing narrative, which he refers to as material rhetoric.
 This is not merely consensus or an ontological essence; it is human language, controlled intersubjectively within the very fabric of language itself.
 All human thought and perception occur in and through language.
 Nothing escapes rhetoric.
 Empirical data are not objective, but this does not imply that reality is subjective, at least not in the sense of being dependent on each individual; rather, they are intersubjective, which leads to the concept of public control over language.
 Consequently, Adeodato also critiques "decisionism" and other forms of authoritarian imposition of legal decisions.

 This view of rhetoric is also inspired by Friedrich Nietzsche, Theodor Viehweg, Ottmar Ballweg, and Katharina von Schlieffen (Sobota).
-Despite these influences, Adeodato also develops original arguments.
+Despite these influences, Adeodato also developed original arguments.